 Worse than office gossip, office politics has the objective of gaining advantage with manipulative games.
 People who participate in such political undercurrents in your workplace should be shown that the way to success at your organization is through building positive relationships.
 As a manager, reward colleagues who treat each other with respect and don’t throw each other under the bus

 To thwart future problems, take the time to let your teams know your door is always open, and that they can rely on you for support and discretion.
-Give them tips on how best to cultivate workplace connections.
+Give them tips on how best to cultivate friendships at work.

 You don’t need to interject every time a minor issue arises, but you can’t afford to turn a blind eye to problems that jeopardize your team’s output or risk damaging the reputation of your company.